-Class participation/leadership of class discussions: 25%

-Weekly research questions 15% Research paper proposal: 10% Research paper, final draft: 50%
+Class participation: 5% Weekly reading questions 10% Leadership of class discussions: 25% Research paper proposal: 10% Research paper, final draft: 50%

 A+: 97-100 B+: 87-89 C+: 77-79 D: 67-69 F: 59 or below

-A: 93-96 B: 83-86 C: 73-76 D: 63-66 A-: 90-92 B-: 80-82 C-: 70-72 D-: 60-62
+A: 93-96 B: 83-86 C: 73-76 D: 63-66

+A-: 90-92 B-: 80-82 C-: 70-72 D-: 60-62

-One student each week will be responsible for leading the class discussion of the assigned materials.
+One student each week (depending on enrollment some weeks may have two students) will be responsible for leading the class discussion of the assigned materials.
 This student should prepare notes including summaries of the research question under analysis; the main argument of each reading; the empirical approach, including methods and measures (if applicable); and finally, the author's primary finding and conclusion.
 The student must email these notes to all other class members by 10pm the day preceding class, and will be responsible for presenting these notes and leading the class discussion during that day's seminar.
 Submissions will be evaluated on timeliness of submission, thoroughness and accuracy of the material covered, and overall presentation (including basic editing and grammatical style).
+Each student will serve as a discussant leader twice during the semester.

-Students who are not leading the discussion that week must themselves prepare a brief series of research questions and responses to the assigned readings.
+Students who are not leading the discussion that week must themselves prepare a brief series of reading questions and responses to the assigned readings.
 These question and responses can be potential research topics drawn from the readings, methodological or theoretical questions which particularly struck the student as he or she read the article, or criticisms of the theory and/or research methods.
 Each student must submit these questions to the instructor by no later than 8pm on the day preceding class.
 Assignments will be evaluated on timeliness of submission, thoughtfulness and creativity, and general execution.